Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 529 Plans and Financial Aid

 Some families worry that the money in their 529 accounts will hurt their financial aid eligibility.
-In reality, 529 savings plans only reduce your financial aid eligibility by up to 5.64% of the asset’s value.
+In reality, 529 savings plans only reduce your financial aid eligibility by a maximum of 5.64% of the asset’s value.
 Contrast that with a student-owned asset, such as a UTMA or UGMA, which counts against you at 20%.

 Furthermore, with a 529, the parent retains control of the funds, which tends to be a prudent strategy.
-Shockingly, 18-year-olds don’t have the best track record of handling inherited money.
+Surprisingly, 18-year-olds often struggle with managing inherited wealth.

 Other benefits of 529 savings plans: